HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 **Background:** The National Ambulatory Medical Care Survey (NAMCS) is based on a sample of patient visits to non-federally employed office-based physicians (primary care or specialist) who are primarily engaged in direct patient care.
 Starting in 2006, a separate sample of visits to community health centers (CHC) was added; in 2021, the former CHC sample of NAMCS was redesigned and launched as the health center (HC) component.
 NAMCS collects an encounter-based set of demographic and clinical data generally available in a medical record for any type of visit.

-**Workflow:** Upon completion of an encounter, the physician or licensed clinician, using the EHR, completes and closes the clinical encounter (“sign off”).
-This “sign off” triggers the Health Data Exchange App (HDEA), MedMorph's backend services app, to evaluate the completed encounter.
-The completed encounter evaluation by the HDEA includes validating that the provider associated with the encounter is a “sampled” NAMCS provider and the encounter occurred within a specified timeframe.
-If the encounter meets the criteria, and after a lag period to allow for lab results to post when applicable, the HDEA requests a set of FHIR resources representing patient-level and select provider-level data of the encounter from the Data Source.
+**Workflow:** Upon completion of an encounter, the physician or licensed clinician, using the EHR, completes and closes the clinical encounter ("sign off").
+This "sign off" triggers the eCR Now FHIR App or vendor developed solution to evaluate the completed encounter.
+The completed encounter evaluation includes validating that the provider associated with the encounter is a "sampled" NAMCS provider and the encounter occurred within a specified timeframe.
+If the encounter meets the criteria, and after a lag period to allow for lab results to post when applicable, the application or vendor developed solution queries the Data Source for a set of FHIR resources representing patient-level and select provider-level data of the encounter.
 The obtained resources are validated (e.g., conformant to the appropriate FHIR profiles) and transmitted to NCHS where they are received, acknowledged, and loaded into the NCHS Data Store.

 The following is a diagram of the workflow based on the above user story used for Health Care Surveys Reporting in the Ambulatory Setting: